jmikkola/Dictionary-lowering/README.md

 This has a parser front-end that uses an ml-like lisp-based syntax.

-- [in progress] And a tree-walking interpreter.
-This will shake out any major incorrect assumptions in how the lowering is done.
-- Add syntax for boolean values
 - Add a type check pass after the lowering is done to sanity-check the output (assuming this isn't also used for the input, this would only need to handle functions and structs).
 - Add a check pass to sanity-check the input (e.g. no duplicate class definitions or method